 All submitted manuscripts are subject to peer review and editorial approval.
 Articles will be sent to at least three reviewers.
 Sometimes, the reviewers are masked as to the identity of the authors and their affiliation.
 Authors are usually notified within 1-2 months about the acceptability of their manuscript.
 Reviewers are selected based on their expertise within the topic area of the submission, and their purpose is to assist the authors and the journal by providing a critical review of the manuscript.
 On receiving reviewers comments, authors are requested to send the revised article, and a copy of their reply to the reviewers, including the comment and explaining the replies to questions and changes made to the revised version.
 Communication regarding a specific manuscript will take place between the journal and the designated corresponding author only.

-As an editor or a reviewer you are requested to find out about the originality of the manuscript you are urged to review.
-Therefore, it is recommended that you also see the Author Guidelines and Polices page to see which points authors should take into consideration prior to submission of their papers for the publication.
+As an editor or a reviewer, you are requested to find out about the originality of the manuscript you are urged to review.
+Therefore, it is recommended that you also see the Author Guidelines and Polices page to see which points authors should take into consideration prior to submission of their papers for publication.

 Although reviewed articles are treated confidentially, reviewers’ judgments should be objective.
 Reviewers should have no conflict of interest with respect to the research, the authors and/or the research funders, and reviewers should point out relevant published work which is not yet cited.

 Editors have complete responsibility and authority to reject/accept an article.
-Editors should have no conflict of interest with respect to articles they reject/accept, only accept a paper when reasonably certain, when errors are found, promote publication of correction or retraction, and preserve anonymity of reviewers.
+Editors should have no conflict of interest with respect to articles they reject/accept, only accept a paper when reasonably certain, when errors are found, promote the publication of correction or retraction, and preserve the anonymity of reviewers.